 Learn More about Our Clinic

-Graduates of our counseling program have a stellar job placement rate.
+Graduates of our masters in counseling program have a stellar job placement rate.
 Due to the strength of our departmental courses and the hands-on experiences you will gain through the program, you’ll graduate as a highly attractive candidate in the eyes of employers, ready to immediately begin practicing in your field.

-Our campus and community are diverse, and many of the students who pursue our MA in counseling are dedicated to social justice causes and fascinated with human behavior.
+Our campus and community are diverse, and many of the students who pursue our masters in counseling are dedicated to social justice causes and fascinated with human behavior.
 Students in our programs aren’t afraid to tackle the tough issues, even when it’s challenging.

 Our faculty members are experts in their areas of concentration.
 They’re committed to student excellence, active in professional leadership, and will encourage you to pursue excellence in your chosen field.